Frequently asked questions

 Radiation therapy performed as part of an inpatient admission will be reviewed through the patient’s health plan, if applicable.

-*Pre-notification for 3-D Conformal Radiation Therapy (EBRT) For EBRT, pre-certification is required for procedures involving bone metastases, lung cancer (NSCLC), and breast cancer.
+*Pre-notification for 3-D Conformal Radiation Therapy (EBRT) For EBRT, pre-certification is required for procedures involving bone metastases, prostate cancer, lung cancer (NSCLC), and breast cancer.

 We are collecting this information to obtain a more complete understanding of the broad range of radiation therapy services being delivered for health plan members.
 Review will be performed to ensure the ordering physician is aware of alternative treatments where applicable.
 Once review is completed a confirmation/tracking number will be issued.
 Claims will not be denied as a result of the pre-notification process.